codeZeilen/wat/README.md

 > wat /var/spool

-This directory contains data which is awaiting some kind of later processing.
+/var/spool (directory): This directory contains data which is awaiting some kind of later processing.
 Data in /var/spool represents work to be done in the future (by a program, user, or administrator); often data is deleted after it has been processed.
 ```

 ## Installation